kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ## Java Virtual Machine (JVM)
 - Each Java application executes within its own instance of the JVM
-	- If you run multiple Java
+	- If you run multiple Java application at same time, they'll each execute in a separate JVM process with their own independent memory space
 - Each JVM instance is a separate, independent process
 -
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzOTg3NzU0OCwtMTM0MTc3NzM2OSwtMT
+eyJoaXN0b3J5IjpbLTE0MDA4MTE5NTUsLTEzNDE3NzczNjksLT
-U0MTgzMzg3Ml19
+E1NDE4MzM4NzJdfQ==
 -->